warmist/scripts/docs/agitation-rebalance.rst

     the vanilla interface from its default value of 500 (if initialized by the "Normal" vanilla preset) or 100 (if initialized by the "Hard" vanilla preset).
+``Forgotten beast wealth divisor``
+    Your fortress wealth is divided by this number and the result is added to a cavern's "natural" irritation level to get the effective irritation that the chance of invasion rolls against.
+``Forgotten beast irritation minimum``
+    While a cavern's effective irritation at this value or below, no cavern invaders or forgotten beasts will invade that cavern.
+``Forgotten beast sensitivity``
+    After the cavern's effective irritation rises above the minimum, this value represents the range over which the chance of cavern invasion and forgotten beast attack increases from 0% to 100%.
 ``Cavern dweller maximum attackers``
     This controls the maximum number of cavern invaders that can spawn in a single invasion.
 The number of invaders in the caverns can grow beyond this number if the invaders from a previous invasion are still alive.
 ``Cavern dweller scale``
-    This affects how many more units a cavern invasion can have in comparison to the previous invasion in that cavern.
+    Each time your civilization is attacked, the maximum number of attackers in a single cavern invasion increases by this much.

 What does this mod do?
 ----------------------

 When enabled, this mod makes the following changes:

-When you get an agitation-triggered incursion on the surface, the surface irritation counter is immediately decremented below the ``Wilderness irritation minimum``.
+When agitated wildlife enters the map on the surface, the surface irritation counter is immediately set to the value for ``Wilderness irritation minimum``, effectively making sure that the *next* group of widlife that enters the map will *not* be agitated.
 This means that the incursions act more like a warning shot than an open floodgate.
-You will not be attacked again unless you continue your activities on the surface so that the counter once again exceeds the ``Wilderness sensitivity`` value.
-The further apart these settings are, the longer it will take to suffer a second attack.
-For reference, each tree chopped adds 100 to the counter, so a ``Wilderness irritation minimum`` value of 3500 and a ``Wilderness sensitivity`` value of 4000 will allow you to initially chop 40 trees before being attacked by agitated creatures, at which point the counter will be set to 3500 and you can chop 5 more trees until you get attacked again.
+You will not be attacked again unless you continue your activities on the surface that raise the chance of a subsequent attack.

+The larger the value of ``Wilderness sensitivity``, the more you can irritate the surface until you suffer another incursion.
+For reference, each tree chopped adds 100 to the counter, so a ``Wilderness irritation minimum`` value of 3500 and a ``Wilderness sensitivity`` value of 10000 will allow you to initially chop 35 trees before having any chance of being attacked by agitated creatures.
+Each tree you chop beyond those initial 35 raises the chance that the next wave of wildlife will be agitated by 1%.

 If you cross a year boundary, then you will have additional leniency granted by the ``Wilderness irritation decay`` value (if it is set to a value greater than zero).

-For the caverns, the irritation counters behave differently, so we use a different method to modify the behavior of cavern invasions.
-When a cavern attack begins, we record the current irritation counter value.
+For the caverns, we don't want to adjust the irritation counters directly since we don't want to affect the chance of being attacked by (the much more interesting) forgotten beasts.
+Instead, when a cavern invasion begins, we record the current irritation counter value.
 Any further attacks will be prevented until the counter increments past a higher threshold.
-That threshold is equal to the saved irritation counter value plus the difference between the ``Wilderness sensitivity`` and ``Wilderness irritation minimum`` difficulty setting values.
-This makes cavern agitation behave similarly to surface agitation.
-The frequency of forgotten beast attacks, which is also affected by cavern irritation, is unchanged by this mod.
+That threshold is equal to the saved irritation counter value plus the average of the values for ``Wilderness irritation minimum`` and ``Wilderness sensitivity``.
+This makes cavern invasions behave similarly to surface agitation, but the intensity of forgotten beast attacks can be controlled independently from this mod.

 Finally, if you have walled yourself off from the danger in the caverns, yet continue to irritate nature down there, this mod will ensure that the number of